ioryn/crna/src/content/blog/pat-tarr-a-tribute.md

 ---
 title: A Tribute to My Mentor Dr. Pat Tarr
-description: ;pojupo
+description: This article is written in recognition and appreciation of Pat's tireless work with the Calgary Reggio Network.
+She has inspired so many educators and I wanted to take this opportunity to honour her and share  impact on me.
-author: Sayward Wilkinson Blanc & Laurie Androsoff
+author: Sayward Wilkinson Blanc
 date: 2024-05-04T00:00:32.832Z
 tags:
   - post